Level of measurement

 Variables that have a nominal scale or an ordinal scale are also called categorical variables.
 In other words, categorical is an umbrella term for variables scaled nominally and ordinally.

-Categorical variables can have a limited and usually fixed number of expressions, e.g. country with Germany, Austria, ... or gender with female and male.
+Categorical variables can have a limited and usually fixed number of expressions, e.g. country with "Germany", "Austria", ... or gender with "female" and "male".
 It is important, however, that it must be a finite number of categories or groups.
-The different categories can have a ranking, but do not have to.
+The different categories may have a ranking, but must not.

 Metric variables